Sigmmma/c20/src/content/h2/tools/h2-ek/readme.md

 2. Re-run `Extract H2EK.bat` and replace all files.

 # Changelog
+This changelog is focused on known modding-related changes and is not guaranteed to be complete.

+## TBD 2023
+* Added a [weapon](~) flag to use third person camera while holding it.
+* Camera point transitions now interpolate correctly over 60 FPS.

 ## December 2022
 * Guerilla will no longer crash when opening [multiplayer_variant_settings_interface_definition](~) tags.
 * [Antenna](~) widgets will now render on objects such as the Warthog.